Belmont, Massachusetts: History

-Preceding its incorporation, Belmont was an agrarian based town, with several large farms servicing Boston for produce and livestock.
-It remained largely the same until the turn of the twentieth century, when trolley service and better roads were introduced, making the town more attractive as a residential area, most notably for the building of large estates.
+Before its incorporation, Belmont was an agrarian town, with several large farms servicing Boston for produce and livestock.
+It remained largely agrarian until the turn of the 20th century, when trolley service was introduced and roads were improved, making it more attractive as a residential area, most notably for the building of large estates.
 Belmont's population grew by over 70 percent during the 1920s.

-The economics of the town shifted from purely agrarian to a commercial greenhouse base; much of the flower and vegetable needs of Boston were met from the Belmont 'hothouses' which persisted until about 1983 when Edgar's, the last large greenhouse firm in the area, closed.

-Other commercial enterprises in Belmont included mining clay and waste management.
-The reclamation of a large dump and quarry off Concord Avenue into sites for the Belmont High School and the Clay Pit Pond stands as a lasting example of environmental planning.
-With the introduction of automobiles and highways, Belmont continued its transition to a commuter-based suburb throughout the twentieth century.
+Other commercial enterprises in Belmont included clay mining and waste management.
+The reclamation of a large dump and quarry off Concord Avenue into sites for the Belmont High School and the Clay Pit Pond is a lasting example of environmental planning.
+With the introduction of automobiles and highways, Belmont continued its transition to a commuter-based suburb throughout the 20th century.

-Belmont was the home of the headquarters of the John Birch Society from the organization's founding in 1958 until its relocation to Appleton, Wisconsin in 1989.
+The John Birch Society was headquartered in Belmont from its founding in 1958 until its relocation to Appleton, Wisconsin, in 1989.
 The building at 395 Concord Avenue later became the headquarters of the National Association for Armenian Studies and Research (NAASR), which is expanding and renovating its facility As of 2019.

 Railroad history

-Belmont was once served by two railroads, the Fitchburg Railroad and the Central Massachusetts Railroad, both of which were later to become part of the Boston & Maine Railroad system.
+Belmont was once served by two railroads, the Fitchburg Railroad and the Central Massachusetts Railroad, both of which later became part of the Boston & Maine Railroad system.
 Originally the two railroads each had their own separate trackage through town, but in 1952 the Central Mass tracks were removed between Hill's Crossing and Clematis Brook (Waltham), and rail traffic was rerouted over the Fitchburg line.